|

 So what is humble saving faith?
 If someone wrote you a letter and said,

 "I don't know what believe means."
 What would you say?
-"Well, believe
+"Well,

 objectively means, that I believe in the historical truth that Jesus